studiowebux/copy-paste/ansible-vault/README.md

 ## About

-Simple YAML Generator using local saved JSON template to facilitate and speed up the create of new vaults within a project.
+Simple YAML Generator using local saved JSON template to facilitate and speed up the creation of new vaults within a project.

 **Documentation is currently WIP**